ractivejs/ractive/.github/CONTRIBUTING.md

 }
 ```

 Above all, code should be clean and readable, and commented where necessary.
-If you add a new feature, make sure you add a test to go along with it!
+Please include test cases, especially if you add a feature!

 ## Contributor License Agreement